ProofBridge: Auto-Formalization of Natural Language Proofs in Lean via Joint Embeddings: Appendix

 All implementations in this work, including dataset construction, model training, cross-modal retrieval, inference, and evaluation, use Python 3.12.10 and Lean v4.15.0.
-Experiments were conducted on a high-performance AlmaLinux 9.5 (Teal Serval) cluster with a single Intel Xeon Platinum 8480+ CPU (32 cores, 2.0–4.0 GHz), 251 GiB of RAM, and one NVIDIA H100 GPU.
+Experiments were conducted on a high-performance AlmaLinux 9.5 (Teal Serval) cluster with a single Intel Xeon Platinum 8480+ CPU (32 cores, 2.0-4.0 GHz), 251 GiB of RAM, and one NVIDIA H100 GPU.
+Our full codebase, including scripts for dataset generation, model fine-tuning, and inference across both GPU- and API-based setups, is available at \url{https://github.com/PrithwishJana/ProofBridge}.
+The repository is well documented and includes instructions for creating a Python virtual environment, along with a comprehensive README detailing library dependencies, dataset formats, and step-by-step instructions to replicate the entire data pipeline and experimental workflow.